-But for the few who have the heart and the desire, a great pleasure, satisfaction and success can be found.
+But for the few who have the heart and the desire, they can definitely find great pleasure, satisfaction and success.

 I'm always involved in one pho restaurant project or another.
 As I start to help others open their own pho restaurant concepts, I've gathered plenty of experience on how to do this, and I knew this is a great opportunity to share with others tips and guidance on how to open and operate a pho restaurant concept.

-For the aspiring pho restaurateurs, I hope these articles can give you additional help to prepare and deal with the challenges ahead, because knowledge is power after all.
-Having this knowledge I'm sharing also means that you will avoid wasting major time and money that others have gone through before.
+For the aspiring pho restaurateurs, I hope these articles can give you additional help to prepare and deal with the challenges ahead Knowledge is power after all, and it is especially true in the restaurant business.
+Having this knowledge I'm sharing also means that you will avoid wasting major time and money like others have done before you.

 I'll be sharing ideas and steps to take on all aspects of designing, building out and successfully operating a pho restaurant.
 We'll be going over concept development, design, kitchen operation analysis, and buildout of a pho restaurant.
 We'll be talking about customer service, staff training, front-of-the-house and back-of-the-house operation and procedures.
 We'll be discussing recipes, ingredients, food costs and labor costs, and how to deal with suppliers as well.
 Lastly, we'll also touch on the areas of inventory control, food safety and sanitary issues.

-I hope this series will benefit many pho customers (the consumers) and existing and potential pho restaurant operators alike.
+I hope this series will be interesting to many pho customers (the consumers), and will benefit existing and potential pho restaurant operators alike.